nestordemeure/stochastorch/README.md

-# StochasTorch: a Pytorch implementation of stochastic addition
+# StochasTorch: stochastically rounded operations between Pytorch tensors.

-This repository contains a Pytorch software-based implementation of [stochastic rounding](https://nhigham.com/2020/07/07/what-is-stochastic-rounding/) addition.
+This repository contains a Pytorch software-based implementation of some [stochastically rounded operations](https://nhigham.com/2020/07/07/what-is-stochastic-rounding/).

 When encoding the weights of a neural network in low precision (such as `bfloat16`), one runs into stagnation problems: updates end up being too small relative to the numbers the precision of the encoding.
 This leads to weights becoming stuck and the model's accuracy being significantly reduced.